SahilTChaudhary/sahiltchaudhary.github.io/_portfolio/3_prostheticArm.md

 [[GitHub]](https://github.com/SahilTChaudhary/Prosthetic-Arm.git)

-* <b>Tech Stack:</b> SolidWorks, Additive Manufacturing, Raspberry Pi 4, Python
+* <b>Tech Stack:</b> SolidWorks, Additive Manufacturing, Arduino Uno, C++
 * <b> Summary </b>
-    -  <p style="text-align: justify;">Developed a CAD model and functional prototype of a cost-effective Prosthetic Arm using Additive Manufacturing.</p>
+    -  <p style="text-align: justify;">Developed a CAD model and functional prototype of a cost-effective Prosthetic Arm using Additive Manufacturing and Arduino Uno.</p>
     -  <p style="text-align: justify;">Performed Topology Optimization using SolidWorks to reduce the material cost.</p>

 * <b>In-Depth</b>
     *  <p style="text-align: justify;"><b>Introduction</b><br>The idea behind the project was to design and develop a cost-effective Prosthetic Arm.
 The cost was reduced by using less material to make the structure of the arm.
 Topology Optimization was performed to determine the non-critical portions of the structure, and hence remove them.
 This reduced the material used and hence reduced the cost.
-The prototype was made using 3-D Printing and Raspberry Pi 4.</p>
+The prototype was made using 3-D Printing, Arduino Uno and an EMG kit.</p>

     <div style="text-align:center">
     <img src="/images/ProstheticArm.png" alt="Prosthetic_Arm" style="width:600px;height:400px;">